irinaB11/anamorphicRayTracer/RayTracer2/README.md

 * `lode/*`: Code for reading from and writing to PNG files, used by the `Image` class. lodepng is created by Lode Vandevenne and can be found on [github](https://github.com/lvandeve/lodepng).
+     This is not used in this version of the framework.

 * `json/*`: Code for parsing JSON documents.
     Created by Niels Lohmann and available under the MIT license on  [github](https://github.com/nlohmann/json).